Developing a research culture in teaching-dominated environments

 • Hard because we typically need our teachers.
 Long term planning.

-• Informal shorter (week-month) exchange of staff between universities.
+• Informal shorter exchange of staff between universities.

-• Send PhD students abroad on a longer pre-doc visit to top research environment.
-Excellent for motivation and new ideas.
+• PhD students on longer pre-doc visit to top research environment.

 • Scholarships and travel support.
 URA-agreement is ideal, but costly.